privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### E2EE Calls

-Normal phone calls made with the Phone app are not e2ee.
-For e2ee audio and video calls, you can use Facetime or another app like Signal.
+Normal phone calls made with the Phone app are not E2EE.
+For E2EE audio and video calls, you can use FaceTime or another app like Signal.

 Open **Contacts**